joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

     *   Using a `ThreadPoolExecutor` to clone or update the repositories in parallel.
     *   Dynamically determining the default branch of each repository by calling `git remote show` and parsing the output.
 This makes the cloning process more robust and avoids errors when a repository's default branch is not named `main`.

-*   **`tools/code_processor.py`**: The `CodeProcessor` class is the heart of the application.
-It is responsible for orchestrating the analysis of a single file.
-It manages the entire lifecycle of a file's analysis, from fetching Git metadata to calling the external analysis API and finally saving the result.
-It supports the lazy initialization of the BigQuery repository, which means that the connection to the database is only established when it is actually needed.
-It also provides an `analyze_file_only` method for quick, database-free analysis and a `categorize_file_only` method for product categorization.
+*   **`tools/code_processor.py`**: The `CodeProcessor` class is the heart of the application, orchestrating the analysis of a single file.
+It is initialized with the shared `genai.Client` and pre-loaded prompts from `main.py`.
+This design ensures that it does not perform any file I/O for prompts or create its own client, making it lightweight and efficient to instantiate within worker threads.
+It manages the analysis lifecycle, from fetching Git metadata to calling the external API and saving the result.
+It also provides `analyze_file_only` and `categorize_file_only` methods for specialized, database-free analysis.

 *   **`tools/`**: This directory contains the core logic of the application, which is separated into a set of distinct and reusable modules.
     *   **`git_file_processor.py`**: The `GitFileProcessor` class uses the `git` command-line tool via the `subprocess` module to extract a rich set of metadata about a file, including its last commit date, commit history, and a direct link to the file on GitHub.